tensorlayer/TensorLayer/docs/user/installation.rst

 -----------

-`TensorFlow <https://www.tensorflow.org/versions/master/get_started/os_setup.html>`_ only officially supports GPU acceleration for Linux at present.
+`TensorFlow <https://www.tensorflow.org/versions/master/get_started/os_setup.html>`_ only officially supports GPU acceleration for Linux and Mac OX at present.
 If you want to use GPU with Mac OX, you need to compile TensorFlow from source.

 .. warning::